grumpytm/ExcelParser/README.md

 ## Sample usage:
 > [!NOTE]
 > While SheetName is mandatory, the ColumnIndexes isn't, so if it's missing then all columns from said sheet will be parsed.
+Keep in mind that in NPOI indexes start with 0 and not with 1, meaning A1 for example is index 0.

 To parse a single sheet:
 ```